Telfair County, Georgia: History

+World Record Largemouth Bass

+The world record largemouth according to the IGFA is shared by Manabu Kurita and George W. Perry.
+Kurita's bass was caught from Lake Biwa in Japan on July 2, 2009, and weighed 10.12 kilograms (22 lb 5 oz).
+Perry's bass was caught on June 2, 1932, from Montgomery Lake in Georgia and weighed 10.09 kilograms (22 lb 4 oz).
+Montgomery Lake is not a true lake but an oxbow off the Ocmulgee River in between Lumber City, Georgia and Jacksonville, Georgia.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 444 sqmi, of which 437 sqmi is land and 6.7 sqmi (1.5%) is water.
 The county contains at least 50 artesian wells.

 The southern two-thirds of Telfair County, bordered by a line from Milan east to Lumber City, are located in the Lower Ocmulgee River sub-basin of the Altamaha River basin.
 The northern portion of the county is located in the Little Ocmulgee River sub-basin of the same Altamaha River basin.